-Each Primary Vital Output can be conditioned with an Extension time that is adjustable from 0.0 to 25.5 seconds in 0.1-second steps.
-Primary Vital Output Extension time starts counting down when a Call state is cleared from the Loop Status Input or Vital Input that is mapped to the Primary Vital Output.
-The Primary Vital Output will remain off until the Extension time reaches zero.
-Any vehicle entering the loop detection zone during the Extension time period causes the Primary Vital Output to remain in the off state, and later, when the last vehicle clears the loop detection zone, the full Primary Vital Output Extension time starts counting down again.
-Primary Vital Output Extension does not condition the Auxiliary Vital Outputs.
+Each Primary Vital Output (Vital Out) can be conditioned with an Extension time that is adjustable from 0.0 to 25.5 seconds in 0.1-second steps.
+Primary Vital Output Extension time starts counting down when a Call state is cleared from a Loop Status Input or Vital Input (Vital In) that is mapped to the primary Vital Output (Vital Out).
+The primary Vital Output will remain OFF until the Extension time reaches zero.
+Any vehicle entering the loop detection zone during the Extension time period causes the primary Vital Output to remain in the OFF state, and later, when the last vehicle clears the loop detection zone, the full Primary Vital Output Extension time starts counting down again.
+Primary Vital Output Extension does not condition the auxiliary Vital Outputs (Vital Aux).